 One thing to bear in mind – the Yandex search network is massive!
-Looking through theperformance of each page should find a place on your everyday optimisation list of tasks, especially if you wonder why your CTR is lower than in Google!
+Looking through the performance of each page should find a place on your everyday optimisation list of tasks, especially if you wonder why your click-through rate (CTR) is lower than in Google!

-Search network covered, we will now move into the content networks.
+Search network covered, we will now move onto the content networks.

 Advertisers have the option to define their audience by keywords, specific website placements, interests, topics, age, gender and even parental status.
 The type of ads available on GDN are text ads, banners, animations and videos.

-Yandex Content Network, in contrary, only allows text ads as well as text ads enhanced with an image but that is not the same as banners.
+Yandex Content Network, in contrast, only allows text ads as well as text ads enhanced with an image, but that is not the same as banners.